techidaily/site-howto/source/_posts/restore-missing-app-icon-on-realme-10t-5g-step-by-step-solutions-drfone-by-drfone-fix-android-problems-fix-android-problems.md

 Due to the complicated nature of Bluetooth technology, there could be many reasons as to why your Bluetooth feature is playing up in this way, but that doesn’t mean it can’t be fixed.
 For the rest of this guide, we’re going to explore the nine need-to-know ways you can fix the Bluetooth problems not working on your Realme 10T 5G as quickly as possible.

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/Vca--yEhtdo?si=7ijqjyP-oi3LYze1" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 ## Part 2.
 9 fixes for Bluetooth not working on Android

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/tkpBmccvJ_Q?si=J7ellPL1G1l8Axi_" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ### 2.1 One click to fix Android Bluetooth issues due to Android system